aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getEndType() {#getEndType--}

+<b>@deprecated.</b> Please use the 'endType' property instead.
 Specifies an arrowhead for the end of a line.

 ```javascript
 getEndType() : MsoArrowheadStyle;